bejaneps/trading212-trading-bot/README.md

 **Note:** skip this section if you are going to use Docker.

 1. Download [Go](https://www.golang.org) and install it.
-2. Download [Selenium standalone server](https://www.selenium.dev/downloads/), run it: `java -jar server.jar`, you will need Java8.0+ version to be able to run it, alternatively you can use already downloaded one in selenium folder.
+2. Download [Selenium standalone server](https://www.selenium.dev/downloads/),  you will need Java8.0+ version to be able to run it, alternatively you can use already downloaded one in selenium folder.

 ## Build
 -----------------------------------------------------